notGiGi/ApproximateLVL/README.md

 - **When to use**: Optimal when p > 0.5
 - **Behavior**: When a node receives a message, it adopts a predetermined meeting point value
 - **Expected discrepancy**: 1-p
-- **Properties**: Performs better with reliable networks

 #### 2. Flip Value (FV)
 - **When to use**: Optimal when p ≤ 0.5
 - **Behavior**: When a node receives a message, it directly adopts the sender's value
 - **Expected discrepancy**: (1-p)² + p²
-- **Properties**: More resilient to message loss in unreliable networks

 ## 📖 How to Use

 ### Single Experiment

 1. **Configure Parameters**:
-   - Set initial values for Alice and Bob using the sliders
+   - Set initial values for Alice and Bob
    - Adjust delivery probability (p)
    - Select algorithm (Auto, AMP, or FV)
-   - Configure simulation rounds and repetitions
+   - Configure simulation repetitions

 2. **Run Simulation**:
    - Click "Start Simulation" to execute